Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

 Apart from the effective precession parameter $\chi_\mathrm{p}$, the posterior distributions for different waveform models are rather similar for other quantities, with only marginal differences for masses and mass ratio.
 Just as GW151226, and to a lesser degree GW170818, GW170814 does however show marginal support for precession, as expressed by the Bayes factors listed in Table \ref{tab:tabBF_prec}, and it is an interesting case from the point of view of waveform systematics.
 GW170814 shows the largest value of the JS divergence when comparing our \phXPHM results to the GWTC-1 \phPvtwo results, corresponding to $JS_{\chi_\mathrm{p}}=0.042$ for the effective in-plane spin $\chi_\mathrm{p}$.
 The default version of \phXPHM in fact recovers a lower value of $\chi_\mathrm{p}$ than \phPvtwo, see Table \ref{tab:PEresults}.
 However it turns out that when using the NNLO Euler angles rather than the MSA angles for \phXPHM, a larger value of $\chi_\mathrm{p} = 0.44_{-0.30}^{+0.33}$ is recovered, and also a larger Bayes factor of $1.97_{-0.39}^{+0.48}$ with respect to the default \phXPHM version (see Tables \ref{tab:PEresults} and \ref{tab:SNR_BF_table}).
 Indeed both \phX and \phXHM recover marginally better Bayes factors than the default version of \phXPHM.
-Also \phTPHM has a higher Bayes factor, $3.48_{-0.68}^{+0.85}$, and recovers a higher value of $\chi_\mathrm{p} = 0.58_{-0.35}^{+0.28}$, very close to the value for \phPvtwo.
-We believe that this is likely to be a case where the MSA description of the precession Euler angles is less accurate.
+Also \phTPHM has a higher Bayes factor, $3.48_{-0.68}^{+0.85}$ against the default version of \phXPHM and $1.76_{-0.35}^{+0.43}$ against the NNLO angles version of \phXPHM. \phTPHM also recovers a higher value of $\chi_\mathrm{p} = 0.58_{-0.35}^{+0.28}$, very close to the value for \phPvtwo, even though the non-precessing time-domain model \phTHM is marginally disfavored when comparing to \phXHM, with a Bayes factor ratio of about $1.3$ in Table \ref{tab:SNR_BF_table}.
+These results suggest that this event is a case where the default choice for modelling precession in \phXPHM, the MSA description of the precession Euler angles, is less accurate than the NNLO description, and thus an improved precession treatment for the frequency domain is needed to obtain robust results for this event.
+Furthermore \phTPHM might recover an even higher Bayes factor, were it not for the shortcomings of the model in the inspiral, already in the absence of precession, and it will thus be interesting to re-analyze this event again in the future with improved waveform models.

 Comparisons of posterior distributions for the mass ratio, total mass, $\chieff$ and $\chi_\mathrm{p}$ for this event using our different precessing waveform models are shown in Fig. \ref{fig:gw170814_XPHM_versions}.